tezos/tezos/docs/introduction/howtouse.rst

   and *n+1*, and *n* gets lost then *n+1* cannot be applied.

-Additionally each operation needs to declare a gas and storage limit, if an operations consumes more than this limits it will fail.
+Additionally each operation needs to declare a gas and storage limit, if an operation consumes more than these limits it will fail.
 Later we'll learn more about the gas and storage model.

 Another interesting field of the receipts are the `balance updates`